Achess01/Achess01/README.md

-### Hi there 👋
+### Hi there, I'm Alexander 👋
+- Science and Systems Engineer Student at USAC-CUNOC
+- Pizza con piña lover
+- Chess player

-I love to write code while listening to (almost) any music genre.
+I love to write code while listening to music.
 Since Luis Miguel to BTS, Coldplay or Corridos Tumbados.
 All depends on my mood.
 You can check some of my projects and maybe we can collaborate.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)